Prosecution of Syrian civil war criminals: Germany

 In May 2020, a Syrian doctor, Hafiz A., from Homs was accused of beating and torturing rebel men by the federal prosecutor's office in Karlsruhe.
-In June 2020, another Syrian doctor from Homs, Alaa Moussa, was arrested in Hesse on suspicion of crimes against humanity.
+In June 2020, another Syrian doctor from Homs, Alaa Mousa, was arrested in Hesse on suspicion of crimes against humanity.
+Mousa was jailed for life in 2025.

 In September 2020, during the trial of Anwar Raslan and Eyad al-Gharib in Koblenz, some documents were acquired from the Branch 251 intelligence unit in Syria, which showed the move of corpses from the unit to military hospitals.

 On November 19, 2020, Fares A.B. was convicted of "war crimes, attempted homicide, torture, and membership of the Islamic State of Iraq and Syria (ISIS)".
 Germany’s Federal Court of Justice later upheld his conviction.

 In January 2021, two Syrians, Khedr A.K. and Sami A.S., were charged with membership in Jabhat al-Nusra and killing of an army officer in their homeland in 2012.
-In February 2021, former Syrian regime officer, Eyad al-Gharib, was sentenced by a German court in Koblenz to four-and-a-half-years in prison for crimes against humanity.
+In February 2021, former Syrian state official Eyad al-Gharib, was sentenced by a German court in Koblenz to four-and-a-half-years in prison for crimes against humanity.
+In August 2021, Germany detained a former member of Free Palestine Movement, Mouafak Al D., in Berlin who was accused of firing a grenade into a crowd of civilians in Yarmouk Camp, Damascus in 2014.

+In January 2022, the German state court in Koblenz declared Anwar Raslan, a former colonel who worked under the Syrian Mukhabarat's infamous Branch 251 unit, guilty of "murder, torture, aggravated deprivation of liberty, rape and sexual assault", sentencing him to "life imprisonment".
+Raslan was the chief of an office of Branch 251 in Damascus, wherein he directed the “systematic and brutal torture” of more than 4,000 Syrians between April 2011 and September 2012, leading to the killings of more than 58 prisoners.
+Prosecutors stated that the torture operations supervised by Raslan included electric shocks and various forms of sexual violence.

+Ahmad H., the alleged former leader of a Shabiha militia, was arrested in Germany in August 2023.
+The suspect was charged with crimes against humanity for having taken part in the torture and abuse of civilians on multiple occasions between 2012 and 2015.
+On 18 December 2024 he was sentenced to 10 years' imprisonment.